copyninja/copyninja.info/content/devops/disabling_lockdown_secureboot.rst

 ===================================

 To begin, we need to understand how the kernel detects if Secure Boot is enabled.
-This is done by the *efi_get_secureboot* function, the code is shown in image below:
+This is done by the *efi_get_secureboot* function, as shown in the image below:

 .. image:: {static}/images/secureboot_code.png